About Studio Schools of Australia Ltd

 -

-Possession of a manual driver’s licence and experience with 4WD vehicles, or a willingness to undertake accredited training
+Manual driver’s licence and experience operating 4WD vehicles, or willingness to undertake accredited training.

 -

-Current First Aid certification, or a willingness to obtain it through an accredited course
+Current First Aid certification, or willingness to obtain through an accredited course.

 Employment